TonyZZX/MultiGraph_MultiLabel_Learning/GraphToInstance/README.md

 # Graph To Instance

-After mining the informative subgraphs, it should use this program to transform graphs to instances.
+After mining the informative subgraphs, you should use this program to transform graphs to instances.
 Specially thanks to the graph matching library [VFLib][VFLib]!

 ## Documentation